 H: Mmmm.
 I sat down and tracked it.
 She buried the deed box in 1955.

 That was when Rosa Parks got arrested.
 Then it got worse.
 By the time of the riots, she was burying salt.
 Sandler found her underwear stuffed in a tree hole when the Black Panthers were in the news.
-She was whispering, 'No, Huey' when she died.
-Wasn't until we opened up her room I figured out she wasn't talking to a duck.
+She was whispering, out she wasn't talking to a duck.
 Panther articles and Huey Posters were crammed into a hat box.